jaresty/migration-talks/cloudfoundry-silicon-valley-2017/brainstorm.md

 13. Are there IaaS-specific issues here?
 No - bosh.
 14. What is the meaning of 'migrated_from' and how is it used?

+# Speech structure
+1. Describe what we started with
+2. Describe what we had to do